coder/semhub/README.md

    This is for any scripts that you can run on your SST app using the `sst shell` CLI.

+4. `wrangler/`

+   This is for Cloudflare resources that are deployed via `wrangler`.
+We use this for Cloudflare resources that cannot be deployed via Pulumi/SST. `wrangler` also provides more configurability.

+   - We use Durable Objects as a rate limiter.
+The rate limiter is currently unused, and the same durable object is used for dev and prod, which is not ideal, but it also makes sense since I'm using the same API key (and OpenAI account) for both dev and prod.
+To split in the future.
+   - We use Cloudflare Workflows to orchestrate the sync process.
+See [the README](./packages/wrangler/README.md) for more details.

 ### Infrastructure